 Ultimately, our advice to you is to find a secure password storage solution.
 Thus, you won’t find yourself in a similar situation to our friend above.

-At Proxar IT Consulting, our team of certified engineers can advise you on all aspects of your IT security.
+At Proxar IT Consulting, our London-based team of certified engineers can advise you on all aspects of IT security for you UK business.
 As well as this, we can also suggest any improvements you could make.
 So, if you’d like more information about passwords or security then please contact us to discuss your options.